serjilyashenko/WeekApp/README.md

 **Notes:**

+- Icons size is calculated as 1.2em from inherited font-size
 - A trick to customize date-picker button (see `date-picker.module.css`)
 - I used css custom properties at some point to share calendar content min height (--calendar-content file calendar-template.module.css)
 - As a color schema I use `hsl`.
 I would like to try `oklch`.
 But since I prefer to use pure css in that project, the browsers support of `oklch` is not enough today(2023-09-23).